Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 ![image](https://github.com/user-attachments/assets/76543f30-69a5-4391-8f87-4b2ea17357d1)

 We have gained access into THEPUNISHER machine.
 For further compromise of this user, we could install psexec.exe orr other a sysinternals tool on our attacker machine for remote code execution.
-Once downloaded, from the terminal we can use 'psexec.exe \\THEPUNISHER cmd.exe' to gain a reverse shell and functional interaction.
+Once downloaded, from the Golden Ticket, misc::cmd terminal we can use 'psexec.exe \\THEPUNISHER cmd.exe' to gain a reverse shell and functional interaction.

 ---